Concierge: In hotels

 The usual sign for a hotel concierge: Two crossed keys.

 A hotel concierge is mainly employed in the luxury hotel industry and is often located near the reception desk with their own counter.
 While the receptionist deals with check-in, check-out and other hotel-related matters in the narrower sense, the concierge is available to guests as a contact person for other inquiries, such as advice and bookings for excursions, transfers and restaurants.
 They often have special contacts, acting as a “door opener”.
 They are at the service of guests who usually have the highest expectations and with whom they sometimes build up a close relationship, especially with regular guests.

-The international professional association of hotel concierges is the Union Internationale des Concierges d'Hotels with the distinctive mark Les Clefs d'Or, a kind of insignia in the form of two gold-plated keys crossed over each other, which the concierge wears on his lapel.
-The association has 4,500 members from 34 countries (2007).
-Candidates for membership must have reached a minimum age, speak two foreign languages or more, have at least five years of “hall service” in a luxury hotel and provide a recommendation from at least two people.
+The international professional association of hotel concierges is the Union Internationale des Concierges d'Hotels with the distinctive mark Les Clefs d'Or, a kind of insignia in the form of two gold-plated keys crossed over each other, which the concierge wears on their lapel.
+The association has 4,000 members from 80 countries (2017).
+Candidates for membership must have at least five years of “hall service” in a luxury hotel and provide a recommendation from at least two people.